coursetable/quist/README.md

 - `field:has-all-of value1, value2, ..., valueN`: the field contains all of the values (i.e. the field is a superset of the given values).
 - `field:has-any-of value1, value2, ..., valueN`: the field contains any of the values (i.e. the field has an intersection with the given values).
 - `field:all-in value1, value2, ..., valueN`: the field is a subset of the given values.
+- `field:equals value1, value2, ..., valueN`: the field is exactly the same as the given values.

 ### Querying text